swaptacular/swpt_ca_scripts/README.md

 ## Reconfiguring a registered peer

-To increase the number of sending queues for a registered peer (by default it is `1`), you can use the "reconfigure-peer" command.
+To increase the number of sending queues for a registered peer (the default is `1`), you can use the "reconfigure-peer" command.
 For example, for the peer that we registered in the previous section,
 running: